PapstJL4U/BaikenMains/docs/index.md

 # **Hello**

-Let's take a look at the characters:
+Let's take a look at characters.

-The first graphs show the amount a character is played during a a data node.
+The first graphs show the amount a character is played during a data node.
 The second set of graphs shows the absolut quantity a character is played, e.x.
 13% Baiken and 5 Baikens.

 Data node: I counted the characters, when looking for Player matches (lobbies).
 Limits: full lobbies are not shown, private lobbies are not show and my data collections is sporadic and EU-centered.